 - TBD – Mid-America Field Futurity

-- September 7, 2019 in Bridgewater, New Jersey – Eastern Show Futurity/Maturity
+- September 7, 2019 in Bridgewater, NJ – Eastern Show Futurity/Maturity

-- October 21, 2019 in Wilmington, Ohio – Central Show Futurity/Maturity (at the National Specialty Show)
+- October 21, 2019 in Wilmington, OH – Central Show Futurity/Maturity (at the National Specialty Show)

 2020 WCA Futurity/Maturity locations and dates are: